apache/trafficserver/doc/reference/configuration/records.config.en.rst

    before it is inserted, so for **CLFUS**, setting this option means that a document must be seen three times before it is added to the RAM cache.

-.. :ts:cv:: CONFIG proxy.config.cache.ram_cache.compress INT 0
+.. ts:cv:: CONFIG proxy.config.cache.ram_cache.compress INT 0

    The **CLFUS** RAM cache also supports an optional in-memory compression.
    This is not to be confused with ``Content-Encoding: gzip`` compression.